anasn5020/anasn5020/README.md

 My specialty is building **high-performance Laravel applications** enhanced with **Livewire** and **Alpine.js**,
 and crafting modern front-end experiences using **React.js**.

-I love writing clean code, automating workflows, and creating digital experiences that *feel alive*.
+I love writing clean code, automating workflows, and creating digital experiences that feel alive.

 ---